Pre-writing and handwriting skills

 • Placing playdough into a zip locked bag ensuring excess air is out of the bag.

-• Squeezing the playdough will help develop his fine motor dexterity and provide your child with the sensory sound input he/she craves.
+• Squeezing the playdough will help develop his or her fine motor dexterity and provide your child with the sensory sound input he or she craves.

 Videos